- Free Delivery over €20

 We are working on structurally decreasing our energy consumption and CO2 emissions.
 For example, this is done by applying energy-efficient LED lights and smart meters in our stores.
 An external party then assesses the energy consumption in our stores.
 This gives us a clear view of our consumption and helps us further reduce energy consumption.

 But it doesn’t stop there.
 Also, our stores are mainly furnished with re-used and recycled materials.
 Apart from that, we make a competition in our stores out of recycling as much and as good as possible.
 Recycling is also stylish: the unique style for example of used rugs and the history of old, leather sofas, gives our stores an authentic look that can’t be found anywhere else.

 At our head office (energy class A) you will find a lot of re-used materials.
 For example, the doors and rugs are secondhand, or as we like to say: previously-loved.
 This all contributes to a unique character at our office.
 In addition, our energy consumption is monitored by an external party that helps us to reduce our energy consumption.

 Because we want to keep you and the environment safe, our suppliers don’t use any hazardous chemicals.
 This is not just an empty promise: we and our inspectors monitor the production process from A to B.

-We are proud to be part of the Covenant Sustainable Clothing and Fabric.
+We are proud to be part of the Dutch Agreement on Sustainable Garments and Textile.
 Together with other clothing brands, the government, NGOs, branch organizations and labor unions work on improving sustainability within the international clothing and textile production.
 Recently, we confirmed where our clothing is produced and agreements were made with the factories on how improvements can be made.
 Besides, new suppliers can only work for us if they meet all our requirements.